Dave Lewis (Northern Irish musician): Solo career

 After Andwella split up, Lewis pursued a solo career as a singer-songwriter.
 In May 1975, he supported Don McLean at a concert in London's Hyde Park in front of an audience of 85,000.
 That same year, he also toured with Fairport Convention playing to packed audiences all over the UK.
 During 1975, Lewis also wrote a hit song for Demis Roussos; "Happy To Be on an Island in the Sun"; the song shot to number one all over Europe and went platinum.

-Also in the 1970s, Lewis released two solo albums – From Time to Time (Polydor 1976) co-produced by Chris Rainbow who also did back-up vocals, and engineered by Phil Ault, and A Collection of Short Dreams (Polydor 1978).
-Around this time Lewis formed the Dave Lewis Band, first with the line up of Felix Krish (bass), Dave Rose (keyboards) and Preston Heyman (drums); the line-up later changed to Rob Townsend (drums), Charlie McCracken (bass) and Derek Beauchemin (keyboards).
+Also in the 1970s, Lewis released two solo albums – From Time to Time (Polydor 1976) co-produced by Chris Rainbow who also did back-up vocals, and engineered by Phil Ault, and A Collection of Short Dreams, produced by Bruce Albertine and Steve Brantley (Polydor 1978).
+The Dreams album was recorded at Miami's Criteria Recording and represented a musical adventure incorporating American Southern Rock and Soul into Lewis' compositional style, with his band being augmented by American musicians Steve and Jamie Brantley, Bruce Dees, and Andy McMahon.
+Just prior to this time Lewis had formed the Dave Lewis Band, first with the line up of Felix Krish (bass), Dave Rose (keyboards) and Preston Heyman (drums); the line-up later changed to Rob Townsend (drums), Charlie McCracken (bass) and Derek Beauchemin (keyboards).

 In the 1980s, Lewis took a sabbatical from performing and touring and went travelling, on his return to London he reinvented himself as a singer-pianist after winning a competition run by the London Evening Standard, to find a resident entertainer for new West End restaurant and cocktail bar, Smollenskys Balloon.
 He went on to play for over 14 years at Smollensky's Balloon and Smollensky's on the Strand.

 In recent years, Lewis has performed at venues all over the world including Ireland, Spain, the Caribbean and Japan, where he has a long-standing fan base dating back to his days with Andwella.
 In 2004, Lewis performed at two Japanese concerts hosted by Vinyl Japan at the Club 251 in Tokyo with a specially created band "Tokyo Andwella" (headed by musician Koji Wakui).
 The band spent weeks preparing and they performed to packed audiences.
 In 2005, a chance meeting with Van Morrison led to Lewis performing on Morrison's 2005 album, Magic Time.
 Lewis also opened a show for Morrison in Belfast at the Ulster Hall that same year.